Jerom Lastimosa: UAAP Seasons 81–82: Promising seasons

+Seasons 84–85: Breakout seasons

 During the COVID-19 pandemic, when there was no UAAP season, Lastimosa stayed in the Adamson dorms and kept in shape by playing pickup basketball with other athletes who had opted to stay in Adamson.
 He gained the trust of their new head coach Nash Racela and started trusting his own teammates more as well.
 In his first game of Season 84, he had 18 points, but got into foul trouble as Adamson lost.
 He made 11 out of his 14 points in the first quarter, including a three-point shot that gave Adamson a commanding 16–2 cushion halfway through the period that they never looked back from.
 Against the UST Growling Tigers, he had a near double-double of 16 points and nine rebounds, but it wasn't enough as UST took the win.
 In their game against UP, he had 18 points, six rebounds, and three assists but missed the game-winning three pointer as the Falcons lost their third straight.
 At the end of the first round, Adamson had a record of 1–6.
 In their second round match against FEU, he led Adamson with 17 points, eight rebounds, and had the game-winning assist to rookie teammate Matty Erolon, who made the game-winning three.
 Against NU, he tallied 17 points on an efficient 6-of-8 shooting clip with five rebounds, four assists, a career-high three blocks, and two steals.
 In their rematch against UP, he hit a clutch three-pointer and two free throws as Adamson got revenge for losing to UP in the first round.
 He then set a then career-high of 24 points to go with six rebounds, three assists, and three steals.
 He led all scorers in the league at the end of the two-round elimination that season.
 He was also in the top five for free throw percentage.
 The Falcons however, did not make the Final Four.